 - Finally, the worksheet ends with a look at the potential outcomes on your client’s education, personal, and professional development.

 Filling out these different domains will give your clients insight into their current and ideal lives – without the problematic behavior.

-Click here to see this worksheet for yourself or download it for yourself or your clients.
+Click here to see this worksheet for yourself or your clients.